Road Safety

 Senior Drivers

-As part of Council's Local Government Road Safety Program, Council holds a free workshop for senior drivers.
+As part of Council's Local Government Road Safety Program, Council holds a FREE workshop for senior drivers.

 During this in-person workshop, a Driver Educator with over 20 years formal industry engagement explains